ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   for this use case might be solving some form of CAPTCHA or presenting evidence of a valid, unlocked device in good standing.
 - Privacy-preserving authentication for proprietary services.
-Tokens can attest that the Client is a valid subscriber for a propietary service, such as a deployment of Oblivious HTTP {{?OHTTP=I-D.ietf-ohai-ohttp}}.
+Tokens can attest that the Client is a valid subscriber for a proprietary service, such as a deployment of Oblivious HTTP {{?OHTTP=I-D.ietf-ohai-ohttp}}.

 ## Privacy Goals and Threat Model {#privacy-and-trust}